 Unless otherwise specified, all references to "Platinum" in this report are references to Platinum Investment Management Limited (ABN 25 063 565 006 AFSL 221935).
-"PAI" refers to Platinum Asia Investments Limited (ABN 13 606 647 358) (ASX code: PAI).
+"PAXX" refers to the Platinum Asia Fund (Quoted Managed Hedge Fund) (ARSN 620 895 427 ASX Code: PAXX).
+"PAF" refers to the Platinum Asia Fund (ARSN 104 043 110), the underlying fund into which PAXX invests primarily.

-- 1. The investment returns are calculated using PAI's pre-tax net tangible asset (NTA) backing per share (as released to the ASX) and represent the combined income and capital returns of PAI's investments over the specified period.
-Returns are net of accrued fees and costs, and assume the reinvestment of dividends.
-Note that performance is not calculated based on PAI's share price. - The investment returns shown are historical and no warranty can be given for future performance.
+- 1. PAXX's returns are calculated using PAXX's net asset value per unit (which does not include the buy/sell spread) and represent PAXX's combined income and capital returns over the specified period.
+Returns are net of accrued fees and costs, are pre-tax, and assume the reinvestment of distributions.
+The investment returns shown are historical and no warranty can be given for future performance.
 Historical performance is not a reliable indicator of future performance.
-Due to the volatility in PAI's underlying assets and other risk factors associated with investing, investment returns can be negative, particularly in the short-term. - PAI's returns have been provided by Platinum.
+Due to the volatility in PAXX's underlying assets and other risk factors associated with investing, investment returns can be negative, particularly in the short-term. - PAXX's returns have been provided by Platinum Investment Management Limited.
 The MSCI All Country Asia ex-Japan Net Index (A\$) returns have been sourced from RIMES Technologies.
 Index returns are in Australian dollars and assume the reinvestment of dividends from constituent companies, but do not reflect fees and expenses.
-For the purpose of calculating the "since inception" returns of the MSCI index, PAI's portfolio inception date is used. - Platinum does not invest by reference to the weightings of any index or benchmark, and index returns are provided as a reference only.
-PAI's underlying assets are chosen through Platinum's bottom-up investment process and, as a result, PAI's holdings may vary considerably to the make-up of the index. - 2.
-The geographic disposition of assets (i.e. the positions listed other than "cash" and "shorts") represent PAI's exposure to physical holdings and long derivatives (of stocks and indices) as a percentage of PAI's net asset value. - 3.
-The table shows PAI's top 10 long stock positions (through physical holdings and long derivatives) as a percentage of PAI's net asset value.
+For the purpose of calculating the "since inception" returns of the MSCI index, PAXX's inception date is used.
+Platinum does not invest by reference to the weightings of any index or benchmark, and index returns are provided as a reference only.
+PAXX's underlying assets are chosen through Platinum's bottom-up investment process and, as a result, PAXX's underlying assets may vary considerably to the make-up of the index. - 2.
+The geographic disposition of assets represents PAF's exposure to physical holdings and long derivatives (of stocks and indices) as a percentage of PAF's net asset value. - 3.
+The table shows PAF's top 10 long stock positions (through physical holdings and long derivatives) as a percentage of PAF's net asset value.